 However, I will not analyze this offer in detail.
 After all, you can do it yourself perfectly!
 Truth?
 And that was it!

-I admit that I myself am surprised by the number of interesting offers that can be found in this chili in Portugal.
-I do not know if the Portuguese car rental market has matured so much over the years, or if it is a tool for searching and gathered in Discover Cars is the offer palette so well structured?
+I admit that I myself am surprised by the number of interesting offers that can be found in Portugal at the moment.
+I do not know if it is the Portuguese car rental market that has matured so much over the years, or if it is a tool for searching and gathered in Discover Cars is the offer palette so well structured?

 All in all, I don't care.
 The main thing is that the effect is good.
 If you know how to search, at the moment you can find really attractive offers in Portugal.